techeazy-consulting/techeazy-devops/README.md

 # Assignment 3: Deploying to EC2 using Terraform and GitHub Actions

+## Prerequisite
+aws access_key_id and secret access_key_id configured in github secrets. one s3 bucket already created to use it to store terraform.tfstate file.

 ## Project Overview
 This project demonstrates the deployment of an application to an AWS EC2 instance using Terraform and GitHub Actions.